Hiswe/hiswe.github.io/source/_posts/04-html-basic-part-1.md

 - Maybe some text formatting like bold and italic

 __Where in Word you can click a button to this, in HTML you have to write it for the web browser to understand.__

 Because right now, you __only wrote two lines of text__, and __*for him it's just some text*: he merges multiple spaces and ignore carriage return__ 😇 (and believe me, he's doing this for your own good)

 ### Let's tell the browser we want a headline and paragraph!

-{% caption Ah ok! you want a heading & a paragraph! %}
+{% caption Ah OK! you want a heading & a paragraph! %}
 {% asset_img browser-rendering-html.svg 430 450 "The browser rendering the example below 'The browser rendering the example below'" %}
 {% endcaption %}